deshandsd/To_do_list/README.md

-## My secode project with bit of javsscript
+## My secode project with bit of javascript

+secont project for learning javascrpt

+## still under construction